BloomTech-Labs/life-logger-fe/README.md

 Clone this project and run `npm install` at the root of this project in your terminal.

+Run `npm run startDev` to spin up a local development server.
+The `start` script in the `package.json` is for Heroku to properly build the app.

 ## Testing

 This app uses [React testing library](https://testing-library.com/docs/react-testing-library/intro).
 To run your tests, use the command `npm test`.
 Use the command `npm test -- --coverage --watchAll=false` to run a test coverage report.